 Insurance policies – Whenever I take out insurance I use a website like Money Supermarket to find the best value insurance for me.
 I then look at the insurance companies on Quidco to find which has the best cashback rate and then apply through Quidco.
 I never use Quidco Compare as the cashback rates are lower and I never, ever renew insurance automatically – and if someone sends me a massively inflated renewal price they don’t deserve to have my business for another year.

-Mobile phones – Up until recently both Hubby and I had contract mobile phones and each time they were up for renewal we would cancel the contract and start a new one, porting our number over.
+Mobile phones – Up until recently both Dave and I had contract mobile phones and each time they were up for renewal we would cancel the contract and start a new one, porting our number over.
 We would look at which mobile phone retailers offer Quidco cashback and then compare the phone prices between them, looking for the cheapest option for our requirements but with the highest level of cash back.

 Utilities – Every year we review our utilities – gas and electricity as well as water if you have a choice of provider in the area – and we use a comparison site like uSwitch to find the best deal – before going through Quidco to get cashback.